Peru-Riezu/The_Challenges_of_Theseus/README.md

 # The Challenges of Theseus

 A series of riddles that need be solved through terminal commands, designed to help people familiarize themselves with the command-line interface of GNU/Linux.
+The text of the riddles can be set to be in Basque or English.

 ## Installation

-The Challenges of Theseus are designed to be easily installed on any Debian-based GNU/Linux system.
+The Challenges of Theseus is designed to be easily installed on any Debian-based GNU/Linux system.
 The system requires **17GB** of free storage and is optimized to run securely within the AWS Free Tier.

-To install, clone the repository, run `make set_up` (which, among other things, installs all required packages via apt), and then run `make`.
+To install, clone the repository, run `make set_up` (which, among other things, installs all required packages via apt), and then run either `make english` or `make basque`.
 You must execute these commands as root or as a sudoer, and you may be prompted for your password.
 After installation, you can ssh into the first challenge.

     sudo apt install -y make git
     git clone https://github.com/Peru-Riezu/The_Challenges_of_Theseus.git
     cd The_Challenges_of_Theseus
     make set_up
-    make
+    make basque # or make english

 The Challenges of Theseus will automatically reconfigure the SSHD and Nginx services, so make a copy of the previous configuration of these services if you want to preserve them.